Azure-Samples/copilot-nodejs-todo/docs/workshop.md

 // Import Cosmos SDK and task model
 ```

-As soon as you finish typing and hit enter, Copilot will suggest the import for you:
+As soon as you finish typing and hit enter, Copilot will suggest the first import for you:

 ![Screenshot of VS Code showing Copilot suggesting the import](./assets/copilot-import.png)